GitLiveApp/GitLive/_sections/videocalling-jetbrains.md

 #### CodeShare

 Selecting the share code option opens up a modal, which shows the different projects you have open and the different methods of pair programming that are available.
-You can choose to use JetBrains Code With Me to collaborate, or you can use GitLive's proprietary code sharing solution.
-You can find more information about using Code With Me here.

 ![Share Code](/uploads/codeshare-gitlive-options.jpg "Share Code"){:class="screenshot"}